mayasharma2110/Bookworm/README.md

 * The manage books page is restricted to admins only.
 It allows admin to view the current books and add a new book to the site, update a book or delete a book.
 Users who are not admin and who are logged in can also add new books but are not able to update or delete existing records.

-* Although a non admin user can add a book I did not allow them to update or delete this as if they had already created a review for the book updating the book title later would cause the review to not show in the home page anymore.
+* Although a non admin user can add a book, I did not allow them to update or delete this as if they had already created a review for the book updating the book title later would cause the review to not show in the home page anymore.

 * The manage genres page is restricted to admins only.
 It allows admin to view the current genres and add a new genre to the site, update a book or delete a genre.

 * Before a user/admin deletes a review, book or genre there is defensive programming which will display additional buttons to check if a user/admin really wants to delete the review, book or genre.

-* When a user/admin deletes a review, book or genre this is a soft delete only and the information is kept in the database but the variable "display" will change to "N" (for all reviews, books and genres this is automatically set to "Y" on creation) and therefore this information will not be presented on the site.
+* When a user/admin deletes a review, book or genre this is a soft delete only and the information is kept in the database, but the variable "display" will change to "N" (for all reviews, books and genres this is automatically set to "Y" on creation) and therefore this information will not be presented on the site.

-* There a security checks so a user cannot gain access to cetrain pages without being logged in or logged in as admin.
+* There are security checks so a user cannot gain access to cetrain pages without being logged in or logged in as admin.
   * All users can access register, log in and home pages.
   * Logged in users also gain access to my reviews, add review and add book pages.
   * Admin users also gain access to manage books, manage genres and add genre pages.
   * There are no security checks for edit review, edit book and edit genre pages as these would require a user to guess the review/book/genre id (as in mongobd) and therefore are secure.
-For example to edit a review the page would be something like ".../edit_review/613faa0a95b25ad59fd7731c".
+For example, to edit a review the page would be something like ".../edit_review/613faa0a95b25ad59fd7731c".

 ### Features Left to Implement

 * It would be nice to use some book API, for example [Google Books](https://developers.google.com/books/docs/v1/using), as this could help ensure the spelling of book titles and authors are correct when users add a new book to the site/database (and help avoid having duplicates of the same bok with various spellings of title/author).
-This could have the users enter a book they have using the ISBN number (usually found on the back of the book near the barcode) or if they do not have the book to hand they could be prompted to google for its ISBN number or contact the site with the details so a person could manually add it to the site/database.
+This could have the users enter a book they have using the ISBN number (usually found on the back of the book near the barcode) or if they do not have the book to hand, they could be prompted to google for its ISBN number or contact the site with the details so a person could manually add it to the site/database.

-* It would be nice to have a check when a user adds a new review to see if they have already made a review for that book - if yes we could prompt them to edit this review instead.
+* It would be nice to have a check when a user adds a new review to see if they have already made a review for that book - if yes, we could prompt them to edit this review instead.

 * It would be nice to have a search function on the manage books page so admin check if a book exists in the database before adding a new one.

 * It would be good to have the site collect a users date of birth when they register rather than collecting age category directly.
 The site could calculate their age at a given time using this date of birth and the system date to derive age and age category.
 This would be good for instances when a user's age and age category will change over time and it can be automaticaly updated when they make a review.

 * If a book title is updated it would be good to automatically update the book_title variable in the reviews collection to make sure all the reviews should show correctly.
-Similarly if a genre name is updated it would be good to automatically update the genre_name variable in the books collection to make sure all books should show correctly.
+Similarly, if a genre name is updated it would be good to automatically update the genre_name variable in the books collection to make sure all books should show correctly.

 * If a book was deleted this book and any reviews for it would not show on the site but would remain in the database.
-If a user had made a review for a book that was deleted in the future it may be good to notify them of this.
+If a user had made a review for a book that was deleted in the future, it may be good to notify them of this.

 ## Technologies Used